 The Rev. SID L. MOHN, D. Min.
 (1993): He was the first openly gay individual ordained in the Illinois Conference of the United Church of Christ.
-He continues to be a prominent leader in Chicago's not-for-profit social service community, having major impact on policies and services to meet the needs of immigrants, refugees, homeless, youth, and persons living with HIV and AIDS.
+As president of Heartland Alliance for Human Needs & Human Rights, he continues to be a prominent leader in Chicago's nonprofit social service community, having major impact on policies and services to meet the needs of immigrants, refugees, homeless, youth, and persons living with HIV and AIDS.

 DAVID MOORE, D.O.
 (2007): See DAVID BLATT, M.D., and DAVID MOORE, D.O.
-(2007).